 Toilets (or Heads) on a boat are generally disgusting.
 I can’t tell you how many boats we’ve been on that smell…no…reek with the stench of urine or sewerage.
-Doesn’t matter the size, cost, or type (sailboats, mini-mega yachts, center console, charter fishing boats, scuba boats, hydrofoil passenger cats) it seems more than half have a stench in the heads while even a large percentage of that have the stench throughout the entire boat.
-Below are a few solutions that we've found that work for us.
+Doesn’t matter the size, cost, or type (sailboats, mini-mega yachts, center console, charter fishing boats, scuba boats, hydrofoil passenger cats) it seems more than half have a stench in the heads and some have the stench through the entire boat.

 Quiet Flush Marine Head – This quiet flush macerating toilet is 100 times better than the manual pump head that’s found on most boats.
-We've had our issues with this toilet but these issues stem from improper use by the previous owner.
 I am working on a new macerator pump from Raritan that should be an upgrade, but for now this setup is pretty darn good.
 Especially when paired with the Commoderizer we mentioned above.